mvysny/mvysny.github.io/_posts/2024-2-21-vaadin-invalid-json-1.md

 The problem is that Vaadin expects an UIDL JSON message over the websocket pipe and can't parse `1|X`.
 Where did `1|X` came from?

-Atmosphere sends data in the format of `length|message`, which means that this is an Atmosphere message "X" of length 1.
+Atmosphere sends data in the format of `length|message`, which means that `1|X` is an Atmosphere message "X" of length 1.
 It's a [HeartbeatInterceptor](https://github.com/Atmosphere/atmosphere/blob/24a1456c137e36dfe7c7a6b180ebe299713fb457/modules/cpr/src/main/java/org/atmosphere/interceptor/HeartbeatInterceptor.java#L81) message which should be part of the internal Atmosphere heartbeat mechanism and should be filtered out by Atmosphere and thus ignored by Vaadin.